*This is a sponsored guest post by TurnOnVPN – all opinions are their own*

-When it comes to poaching, animal and trees can be victims.
+When it comes to poaching, animal and plant life can be victims.

-Even though governments have established certain rules around felling trees and hunting animals, poachers are notorious for circumventing the law just to scrape some extra change.
+Even though governments have established certain rules around felling trees and hunting animals, poachers are notorious for circumventing the law in this billion-dollar illegal industry.

 They will soon meet their match when the world gets a widespread launch of sensors and devices specially trained to find them out.